Can Children Go to School With Lyme Disease? School Problems, Brain Fog, and 504 Accommodations

 Can children with Lyme disease develop brain fog?

-Children with Lyme disease may experience brain fog symptoms including slowed thinking, memory difficulties, and trouble concentrating.
+Children with Lyme disease may experience brain fog symptoms including slowed thinking, memory difficulties, trouble concentrating, and slower information processing.

 Can children with Lyme disease qualify for 504 accommodations?